 the NFP proposed a reallocation of funds (attached herewith) within the budget of the FBRNL as well as a revised work plan (attached herewith) that incorporates a number of new initiatives discussed and agreed between the NFP and the Norwegian embassy in Sofia.
 The documents are submitted for discussion at the Annual meeting as the final approval of the donors is expected.

-In conclusion, based on reallocation of funds requested and latest developments concerning the pre-defined priority 3, NFP will present a revised Work Plan for the implementation of FBRNL and discuss it at the Annual Meeting.
+In conclusion, based on reallocation of funds requested and latest developments concerning the pre-defined priority 3, NFP will present a revised Work Plan for the implementation of FBRNL for discussion at the Annual Meeting.
 Taking into account the fact that joint inititives under the FBRNl, incl. constitution of partnerships are in principle identified, discussed and agreed upon mainly in cooperation between the NFP and the Norwegian Embassy, there would be a serious risk for the successful implementation of future activities in case the Norwegian Embassy would no longer be involved in the process.

 REPORTING ON PROGRAMMES